 12.1.3.
 Minimum housing regulation appeals provisions.

 1. Appeals procedure.
-Any person receiving written notice from the City Manager, or their designee of deficiencies in his or her property under article 9 of these Land Development Regulations may within 30 days following the date of such notice enter an appeal to the board of adjustment, and file the same in writing with the secretary to the special magistrate or code enforcement board.
+Any person receiving written notice from the City Manager, or their designee of deficiencies in his or her property under article 9 of these Land Development Regulations may within 30 days following the date of such notice enter an appeal to the board of adjustment, and file the same in writing with the secretary to the special magistrate.

 Such appeal shall state the location of the property, the date of the notice of violations, and the number of such notice.
-The appellant must state the modification requested, the reasons therefor, and the hardship or conditions upon which the appeal is made.
+The appellant must state the modification requested, the reasons for the modifications, and the hardship or conditions upon which the appeal is made.

 2. Grounds for appeal.
-Where the literal application of the requirements of article 9 of these Land Development Regulations would appear to cause undue hardship on an owner or tenant, or when it is claimed that the true intent and meaning of article 9 of these Land Development Regulations have been misconstrued or wrongly interpreted, the owner of such building or structure, or their authorized agent, may appeal the decision of the code enforcement officer to the special magistrate or code enforcement board.
+Where the literal application of the requirements of article 9 of these Land Development Regulations would appear to cause undue hardship on an owner or tenant, or when it is claimed that the true intent and meaning of article 9 of these Land Development Regulations have been misconstrued or wrongly interpreted, the owner of such building or structure, or their authorized agent, may appeal the decision of the code enforcement officer to the special magistrate.

 3. Hearing; notice.
-Upon the filing of an appeal, the special magistrate or code enforcement board shall as soon as practicable fix a date, time and location for the hearing of the appeal in accordance with article 13 of these Land Development Regulations.
+Upon the filing of an appeal, the special magistrate shall as soon as practicable fix a date, time and location for the hearing of the appeal in accordance with article 13 of these Land Development Regulations.
 Written notice of the time and location of the hearing shall be mailed to each appellant at the address on the appeal by certified mail, return receipt requested.

 12.1.4.
 Hazardous building and lands regulations appeal provisions.

 1. Form of appeal.
-Any person served notice in accordance with the provisions of article 10 may appeal such action of the code enforcement officer under this article to the special magistrate or code enforcement board.
-Such appeal must be filed in writing with the secretary to the special magistrate or code enforcement board within 30 days from the date of service and must contain at least the following information:
+Any person served notice in accordance with the provisions of article 10 may appeal such action of the code enforcement officer under this article to the special magistrate.
+Such appeal must be filed in writing with the secretary to the special magistrate within 30 days from the date of service and must contain at least the following information:

 (a) Identification of the building or structure, and/or lands concerned by street address or legal description.